-I would like to take this opportunity to thank my fellow Board members, management, and all employees for their invaluable dedication, commitment and unwavering support in FY2021.
+I would like to take this opportunity to thank my fellow Board members, management, and all employees for their invaluable dedication, commitment and ongoing support in FY2022.

-On behalf of the Board of Directors, I wish to express my sincere appreciation to our business partners, bankers, customers and suppliers for their steadfast support.
+On behalf of the Board of Directors, I record my appreciation for the steadfast support of our business partners, bankers, customers and suppliers.